 Onboarding ↑ Back to top

 The first experience your users have with your extension is crucial.
-When your extension is activated for the first time, make sure the user is presented with clear next steps.
+When your extension is activated for the first time, present the user with clear next steps.

-A common solution for this is presenting a notice message after the user activates the extension and providing set-up instructions for.
+A common solution for this is a notice message after activating the extension and providing setup instructions.